dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: Product vision effectively describes:
 A: The user's perspective of software interfaces.
-B: The sponsor's specific project objectives.
+B: The sponsor's specific project objectives and goals.
 C: The product, its target customers, and how it meets their needs, linking what and why of development.
-D: The solution team's specifications for building the product.
+D: The solution team's specifications for building the product and its features.
 Answer: C
 Explanation: The product vision is a comprehensive explanation of the product, its intended customers, and how it plans to fulfill their needs.
 It connects the development process with the product's purpose and goals.